opennextjs/opennextjs-aws/README.md

 #### Building the Next.js app

-OpenNext run the `build` script in your `package.json` file.
+OpenNext runs the `build` script in your `package.json` file.
 Depnding on the lock file found in the app, the corresponding packager manager will be used.
-Either `npm run build`, `yarn build`, or `pnpm build` will run.
+Either `npm run build`, `yarn build`, or `pnpm build` will be run.

 #### Transforming the build output